 - Be in control of any substance misuse

 - Dress professionally with good personal hygiene

 - Applicants must first become a Crisis Member.
-If you are homeless, are at immediate risk of becoming homeless, or have been homeless in the last two years, you can access our services for free.
-See each Skylight’s homepage for information about how to become a Crisis member: London, Newcastle, Oxford.
+If you are homeless, or are at immediate risk of becoming homeless, you can access our services for free.
+See each Skylight’s homepage for information about how to become a Crisis member: London, Oxford.

 - Our training programmes are designed to incorporate the 1:1 support of coaching with training, therefore members wanting to take part in the programme must be working with a Skylight coach.